Cloudy Urine During Pregnancy – Causes & What Does It Mean

 9. Kidney Stones

-Sometimes, cloudy urine could be caused because of kidney stones.
+Sometimes, cloudy urine could be caused by kidney stones.
 If you are dehydrated, you have more chances of developing kidney stones (3).

 Different Colours of Urine – What Do They Mean?

-The changes in the colour of the urine may be because of various reasons.
+The changes in the colour of the urine may be due to various reasons.
 Read on to know about the different colours of urine and the reasons for the same (6).

 ADVERTISEMENT